 Road defects may be attributable to construction companies or transportation agencies.
 Our attorneys work aggressively to identify the cause of the accident and pursue justice for the injured victims.

-If you believe the accident that injured you was caused by roadway defects, please call us for a free case evaluation, at 803-799-9400.
+If you believe the accident that injured you was caused by roadway defects, please contact us for a free case evaluation.
 Our experienced attorneys serve areas throughout South Carolina, including Columbia, Kingstree and Myrtle Beach.